Juncus effusus: Wildlife

 The species provides wildfowl, wader feeding, and nesting habitats, and also habitats for small mammals.
 The rootstalks are eaten by muskrats, and birds take shelter amongst the plant's stems.
 A number of invertebrates feed on soft rush, including the rufous minor moth.

 Humans

-Juncus effusus is one of the seven ingredients of hui sup tea (去濕茶).
+J. effusus is one of the seven ingredients of hui sup tea (去濕茶).
 In Japan, this rush is called igusa (藺草) and is grown to be woven into the covering of tatami mats (the filling is rice straw, extruded styrofoam, chip board, or some combination).
-In Iran and Afghanistan too it is used to weave light cheap mats.
-It is called halfa (حلفا) and has medicinal uses too.
 In Europe, this rush was once used to make rushlights (by soaking the pith in grease), a cheap alternative to candles.

 Cultivation

 The species is cultivated as an ornamental plant, for planting in water gardens, native plant and wildlife gardens, and for larger designed natural landscaping and habitat restoration projects.

 The cultivar Juncus effusus 'Spiralis' (syn.
-Juncus spiralis), with the common names corkscrew rush or spiral rush, is a distinctive potted and water garden plant due to its very curled spiral like foliage.
+Juncus spiralis), with the common names corkscrew rush or spiral rush, is a distinctive potted and water garden plant due to its curled spiral like foliage.